staceycampbell/numbat/README.md

     - 2GByte TT in PS DDR4 HIGH address space for negamax
     - 2MByte TT in URAM for quiescence
   - Thrice repetition draw detection.
-* The PS (a single Arm® Cortex®-A53 MPCore™) side is coded in C. Functions performed are:
+* The PS side (a single Arm Cortex-A53 MPCore) is coded in C. Functions performed are:
   - Negamax algorithm.
   - Game time control.
   - Lwip TCP stack for UCI communication.